TWIML/TWIML-RAG/proj/rag/notes.md

 # Possible Architecture
 - removing the folder levels, and keeping main src at top-level, with tests on same level & all set-up and config there as well - with only 1 set of config for a repo (see below)
+    - having at the top-level of the repo
+        - all the pkg-dependency, git, cicd files, README etc.
+        - the `tests` folder
+        - the `prompts` folder - for storing prompts
+        - the `src` folder - where all the functionality for class interfaces, config, helpers, connections, processing etc. lives
+        - the `app` folder - where the application ui and backend functionality lives
+            - maybe split up into `frontend` & `backend`
+            - `backend` would handle connection to the other repos or steps in the pipeline, cloud services etc.
+            - `frontend` for the user interactivity components and structure etc.
 - splitting folders into separate repos, each w. their own requirements
     - `transcription-pipeline` repo: (triggered by rss/pubsub)
         - for pulling audio files, doing speech to text, and loading transcripts to google storage